-Providenciales (and more so if you consider the entire Turks and Caicos) has one of the highest church per person ratios in the world.
+The island of Providenciales, and even more so if you consider the entirety of the Turks and Caicos, has one of the highest church per person ratios in the world.

 Grand Turk is home to many historical churches, some of which were constructed from Bermudian cut limestone and tropical hardwoods.

 Unlike the colonial-era churches on Grand Turk, South Caicos, and Salt Cay, nearly all of the Providenciales places of worship are modern.
-Today, the largest churches in the country are found on Providenciales, and include such sites as the Faith Tabernacle Church of God in Downtown and the Paradise Baptist Church in Five Cays.
+Today, the largest churches in the country are found on Providenciales, and include such sites as the Faith Tabernacle Church of God and the Holy Cross Catholic Church near Downtown, and the Paradise Baptist Church in Five Cays.